Honoring and Remembering: September 11 Anniversary Events

 To mark the 10-year anniversary of September 11, cultural institutions across New York City are providing many distinct opportunities for commemoration and reflection, from exhibitions to performances to talks.
 Here is a sampling of the programs, many free to the public, that are taking place throughout the City.
 For even more September 11–related events, see our listings page.

-In addition to participating in these events, you can plan a visit to the National September 11 Memorial, which features two reflecting pools, located within the footprints of the former Twin Towers, with the largest man-made waterfalls in North America.
+In addition to participating in these events, you can plan a visit to the 9/11 Memorial & Museum, which features two reflecting pools, located within the footprints of the former Twin Towers, with the largest man-made waterfalls in North America.
 The names of the victims of the 2001 and 1993 attacks are inscribed in bronze panels edging each of them, serving as a powerful monument to their memory.
 Admission is free, but advance reservations are required.
 For more information, visit 911memorial.org.

 194X–9/11: American Architects and the City